Kanye West and wife reportedly "banned for life" after Venice boat exposure incident

 This is far from the first time that West has made headlines with his controversial behaviour in recent months.

-Since he launched event for his ‘Donda 2’ album in Miami last year, West has shared a spate of anti-Semitic comments, beginning when he tweeted that he was going to go “death con 3 [sic] On JEWISH PEOPLE” back in October 2022.
+Since a launch event for his ‘Donda 2’ album in Miami last year, West has shared a spate of anti-Semitic comments, beginning when he tweeted that he was going to go “death con 3 [sic] On JEWISH PEOPLE” back in October 2022.

 He has also had his social media accounts suspended multiple times due to his remarks, while many figures in the entertainment world have also condemned him, as have several political figures and organisations that represent Jewish communities.

 Additionally, the star lost brand deals with Balenciaga, Adidas and Gap, and had his honorary degree from The School Of The Art Institute Of Chicago rescinded.
-Adidas later donated the proceeds from remaining stocks of West’s Yeezy shoes to organisations fighting antisemitism..
+Adidas later donated the proceeds from remaining stocks of West’s Yeezy shoes to organisations fighting antisemitism.

 Last month, however, West appeared on stage for the first time since February 2022 when Travis Scott brought him out at his special Circus Maximus live stream from Rome.